pragmaticfish/sushify/README.md

 - ✅ Install HTTPS certificate (one-time setup)
 - ✅ Provide step-by-step guidance if any issues

-**Note:** You may be prompted for your password to install the HTTPS certificate.
+**Note:** You will be prompted for your password to install the HTTPS certificate.

-### 🧠 Enable Prompt Analysis (Optional)

-To enable real-time prompt quality analysis, set your OpenAI API key:
+### Configure Your Environment

+#### Set Your OpenAI API Key (Required for Analysis)

+The whole point of Sushify is to analyze your prompts for quality issues.
+Set your OpenAI API key to enable this:

 ```bash
 export OPENAI_API_KEY=sk-your-key-here